snotskie/ttrpg/site/src/index.md

     If you gain multiple Blessing Dice from a single effect, gain each of those dice separately.
 They do not form a group for the purposes of bumping.

 !!! details "DM Note: When to Award Blessing Dice"
-    Mechanically, players may earn Blessing Dice by rolling high once per session.
-However, you as a DM should award them Blessing Dice consistently and throughout each session, as many characters’ abilities depend on them.
+    You as a DM should award players Blessing Dice consistently and throughout each session, as many characters’ abilities depend on them.

     What this looks like can vary per DM, per table, or per scene.